mithun321/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06 15420
 ```

-We now create the histogram ignoring the missing values.
+I have now created the histogram ignoring the missing values.

 ```r